Whether you are a rock star or a platypus —no matter the color of your skin—

 SET: The set is built around two 6' (w) x 3' (d) x 8' (h) boxes on wheels that make up a 12’ puppet stage when set together end to end.
 During the show, the boxes are rolled apart to far SL and SR to make room for a large 10-14' puppet.
 The minimal playing area is 20’ (w) x 12’ (d) x 20’ (h).

 SOUND: Cellula has four vocal headset microphones that travel with the show (XLR input).
 If necessary, performers may bring their own PA system (please specify ahead if this is needed).
-A computer provides pre-show music and a single audio cue during the performance.
+An ipad provides pre-show music and a single audio cue during the performance.

 HOSPITALITY: The Company requests the following to be backstage in between events on days in which more than one activity has been scheduled (times will be advanced by Tour Manager):